nilsiker/nilsiker.github.io/content/blog/exploring-chickensoft-1/index.md

 godot --version
 ```

+Now that Godot is installed, we'll swiftly move on to generating a project.

 ## Create a GodotGame template project

-Next, we'll install the GodotGame template, allowing us to quickly scaffold Godot projects using some boilerplate Chickensoft configuration.
+First off, we need to install the GodotGame template, allowing us to quickly scaffold Godot projects that comes with some boilerplate Chickensoft configuration.

 Install the template like so: